-The medication used will be a barbiturate that leads to deep sedation and respiratory depression.
-In most patients, death from respiratory depression occurs within one hour after oral ingestion.

-In the unlikely event that AV attends a patient who is actively involved in a VAD case, it is important to note:

-- There will be a documented instructional Advance Care Directive for "no resuscitation". - Family members or other health professionals (including paramedics) are not permitted to assist in the administration of the VAD medicine. - Attending staff are not to administer active clinical therapy or resuscitation such as oxygen therapy, assisted ventilation or IV drug / fluid administration. - Supportive care such as positioning and other comfort measures are encouraged.

-If the dying process is prolonged, paramedics / remote area nurses are encouraged to contact the patient's specialist VAD doctor or the palliative care team.
-If this is unsuccessful, and the family require support, transport to hospital may be required.
-If in doubt, contact AV Clinician for advice.
+- In Victoria, patients with a terminal diagnosis may choose to undertake Voluntary Assisted Dying (VAD). - The medication used leads to deep sedation and respiratory depression.
+In most patients, death from respiratory depression occurs within one hour after oral ingestion. - Where AV attends a patient who is actively involved in a VAD case, it is important to note: - There will be a documented instructional Advance Care Directive for "no resuscitation". - Family members or other health professionals (including paramedics) are not permitted to assist in the administration of the VAD medicine. - Attending paramedics are not to administer active clinical therapy or resuscitation such as oxygen therapy, assisted ventilation or IV drug / fluid administration. - Supportive care such as positioning and other comfort measures are encouraged. - If the dying process is prolonged, paramedics / remote area nurses are encouraged to contact the VAD care navigator or patient's specialist VAD doctor.
+If this is unsuccessful, please contact the patient's palliative care team. - For more information see the Victorian Department of Health's Voluntary Assisted Dying website.